avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter3/Chapter3.md

         -   Products such as VoltDB, MemSQL, and Oracle TimesTen are in-memory databases with a relational model, and the vendors claim that they can offer big performance improvements by removing all the overheads associated with managing on-disk data structures.
         -   **Counterintuitively, the performance advantage of in-memory databases is not due to the fact that they don’t need to read from disk.** Even a disk-based storage engine may never need to read from disk if you have enough memory, because the operating system caches recently used disk blocks in memory anyway. **Rather, they can be faster because they can avoid the overheads of encoding in memory data structures in a form that can be written to disk.**
         -   Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes.
 ### Transaction Processing or Analytics

 -   Transaction processing just means **allowing clients to make low-latency reads and writes**— as opposed to batch processing jobs, which only run periodically.
 Transactions need not be ACID compliant.
 -   The basic access pattern for databases remains similar to processing business transactions.
 An application typically looks up a small number of records by some key, using an index.
 Records are inserted or updated based on the user’s input.
 As these applications are interactive, the access pattern is called (OLTP).
 -   The access pattern for databases pertaining to data analysis is called (OLAP).
 The analytic queries require scanning over a large number of records and read only a few columns per record.
 It also performs aggregation operations rather than returning raw data to the user.
     ![OLAP vs OLTP](../../assets/C306.png)

 -   **Data warehousing -**
     -   OLTP systems (systems powering the customer-facing website, controlling POS, inventory tracking, route planning) are usually highly available and they require to process transactions with low latency.
 Database administrators don't allow analysts to run ad hoc queries on OLTP databases as they are more expensive. **For this purpose, we have a data warehouse.
 It is a separate database that analysts can query for content.
 It is mainly a read-only version of your OLTP database with some customizations made to look like an analysis-friendly schema.
 ETL is used in a data warehouse to get the data.**
-    -   **Datawarehouse can be optimized for analytic access patterns**.
+    -   **Data-warehouse can be optimized for analytic access patterns**.
 The indexing algorithms mentioned above work well for OLTP but not for analytical queries.
 -   **Schemas for analytics** -
-    -   Many data warehouses are used in a fairly formulaic style - *star schema* (or dimensional modeling).
+    -   Many data warehouses are used in a fairly formulaic style - *star schema* (or dimensional modelling).
 The name "star schema" comes from the fact that when the table relationships are visualized, the fact tables(generally represents events that occur at a particular time.) are in the middle, surrounded by its dimension tables (these represent the who, what, where, when, how, and why); The connections to these tables are like the rays of a star.
-We also have the *snowflake schema,* where dimensions are further broken down into subdimensions.
+We also have the *snowflake schema,* where dimensions are further broken down into sub-dimensions.
     -   Fact tables are usually more than 100 columns wide in big organizations and pretty large as well.
 -   **Column-Oriented Storage -**
     -   If the fact-tables has trillion of rows and petabytes of data, storing and querying them efficiently becomes a challenging problem.
 Generally fact-tables are more than 100 columns wide but we rarely query all columns at a time while doing the analytics.